nickfargo/state/src/state.coffee.md

         @superstate = superstate
         @protostate = protostate = @getProtostate() or null

+The linearized resolution `order` for `this` will be set later, either when the instance is `realize`d, or on demand if a lookup is performed and the `order` is not set.

+        @order = null

 ###### Attribute inheritance masking

 Explicitly defined *literal* attributes for `this` state are encoded as a bit